zaccesss/cats/README.md

 git push          # Upload to GitHub git pull          # Download changes from GitHub
 ```
-If I know this cycle, I can already use Git like a developer.
+Once I know this cycle, I can already use Git like a developer.

 ---